testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **Get Sender Name**

-- Allows you to retrieve the sender's name from an email message based on specified runtime variables.
+- Allows you to extract the sender's name from an email for testing purposes.
-- It facilitates fetching sender information during test execution.

 <style>
   .example-container {